testflows/TestFlows-WebSite/source/handbook/index.md

 Run executable document.

-Executable documents are Markdown documents that contain `python:testflows` code blocks which may contain any Python code that will be run during document execution.
+Executable documents are Markdown documents that contain `python:testflows` code blocks, which may contain any Python code that will be run during document execution.

-All text within executable document except for the `python:testflows` code blocks are treated as Python f-strings.
+All text within an executable document except for the `python:testflows` code blocks are treated as Python f-strings.
 Therefore, you must escape any `{`, `}` characters by doubling them, for example: `{{` or `}}`, otherwise they will be treated